Unboxed-Software/solana-course/content/solana-nft.md

 ### 9. Enable Whitelist

-Next, let's update our Candy Machine to enable whitelist settings.
+Next, let's update our candy machine to enable whitelist settings.

 We'll start by creating our whitelist token using a helper script included in the starter code.